 - Chip Resistance: fireclay is extremely hard and very resistant to chipping.
 However, it can occur in rare circumstances.
 For example, we repeatedly hit this sink with a hammer to no effect.
 It wasn’t until we turned the claw side of the hammer on it to get any kind of issue.
 See if you can find the small chip.
 With everyday use, these kinds of chips won’t happen (unless your idea of “everyday use” is to repeatedly whack it with a hammer claw).
 But, if you do see a small chip in your sink, there are repair kits available that will fill small chips quickly and easily.
 This is another area where fireclay has an edge on materials like enameled cast iron and porcelain sinks.
 Porcelain is much more susceptible to chipping and when cast iron chips, the dark color of the cast iron will show through.
 IF fireclay chips, the chip is must less conspicuous

 Because of all these benefits, fireclay is the clear front runner against porcelain sinks or enameled cast iron sinks.
 But the best part is the value.
 While fireclay outmatches enameled cast iron in quality, durability, and more; it also outmatches it in price.
 With Sinkology, our fireclay farmhouse sinks come in at about 2/3 of the cost of most cast iron farmhouse sinks.

-Sinkology has launched 4 apron front designs on 2 different fireclay farmhouse sinks (with reversible fronts) that are available exclusively at the Home Depot.
-For more information on these sinks, check them out here:
+Sinkology has launched a variety of SureFire™ Fireclay Kitchen Sinks, and many are available exclusively at the Home Depot.
+For more information on our fireclay farmhouse sinks, check them out here.